nara9709/emotion_journal/README.md

 # <a href="https://emotionjournal.netlify.app/"> Try this application! </a>
-You can use your Google or GitHub account, and we have a test account for you.
+You can use your Google or GitHub account, and we have a test account for you. <br>
-ID: test@test.com
+ID: test@test.com <br>
-PW: !!test
+PW: !!test <br>

 <br>
 <br>